Victoria’s only sporting goods consignment got so busy it’s moving - Victoria NewsVictoria News

-Grove Outdoors, downtown Victoria’s only sporting goods consignment store, will be celebrating the opening of its new Johnstone Street location on Dec.
+Grove Outdoors, downtown Victoria’s only sporting goods consignment store, will be celebrating the opening of its new Johnson Street location on Dec.
 10.

 Currently located at 856 Yates St., Grove Outdoors opened for business in April of this year with the goal of collecting and reselling gently used outdoor sporting goods, except those used in team sports or golf.
 The outlet’s inventory includes skiing equipment, cycling items, camping gear, backpacks, clothing, footwear and more.